getbubblenow/bubble-docs/api/boot.md

 On mobile platforms (iOS and Android):
  * This screen should have a button to "Enter Payment Information".
 This button opens a URL by appending `/me/payment` to the sage URL that was used to login, and using the "appLogin" scheme to automatically log the user in.
+ * When the user returns to the app re-check `GET me/paymentMethods` to see if a valid account payment method has been added.

 On desktop platforms
  * Use the Stripe client libraries to present a credit card entry screen and tokenize a credit card.